NicolasAndrehh/Vet-Clinic-DB/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to Microverse community.
+I would like to thanks Microverse community.

 <p align="right"><a href="#readme-top">Back to top</a></p>